Location: Ranau, West Coast Division of Sabah, Malaysia

 Our hotel accommodation

-Our group call time was at 4:30 A.M. in our accommodation at Faloe Hostel and left the hostel at 5:50 A.M. boarding a chartered van travelling to Mount Kinabalu National Park for 92 kilometers and reached Tahubang Restaurant just opposite the national park at 7:34 A.M.
+Our group's call time was at 4:30 A.M. in our accommodation at Faloe Hostel and left the hostel at 5:50 A.M. boarding a chartered van travelling to Mount Kinabalu National Park for 92 kilometers and reached Tahubang Restaurant just opposite the national park at 7:34 A.M.

 My kind of breakfast at Tahubang Restaurant